reactjs/react.dev/content/tutorial/tutorial.md

 **It's strongly recommended that you assign proper keys whenever you build dynamic lists.** If you don't have an appropriate key, you may want to consider restructuring your data so that you do.

 If no key is specified, React will present a warning and use the array index as a key by default.
 Using the array index as a key is problematic when trying to re-order a list's items or inserting/removing list items.
-Explicitly passing `key={i}` silences the warning but has the same problems as array indices and is not recommended.
+Explicitly passing `key={i}` silences the warning but has the same problems as array indices and is not recommended in most cases.

 Keys do not need to be globally unique.
 Keys only needs to be unique between components and their siblings.

-### Using Keys to Display the Tic-Tac-Toe Game's History

-In the tic-tac-toe game's history, we have a unique ID for each step which was recorded when the step occurred.
+### Implementing Time Travel

+In the tic-tac-toe game's history, each past move has a unique ID associated with it: it's the sequential number of the move.
+The moves are never re-ordered, deleted, or inserted in the middle, so it's safe to use the move index as a key.

 In the Game component's `render` method, we can add the key as `<li key={move}>` and React's warning about keys should disappear:

 ```js{6}
     const moves = history.map((step, move) => {